 Because of this, most solar cleaning specialists recommend just using deionized water, but if you don’t have that, a bucket of regular water will do the trick.
 With that in mind, here are some simple steps any homeowner can take to make their panels a whole lot cleaner:

 - Grab a hose to fill a bucket with clean water.

 - Rinse the solar panels with clean water to clear away any loose dirt, dust, bird droppings or pollen.

 - Use a soft scrubber or a sponge to gently wash the surface of the panels.

 - Rinse solar panels with clean water from the hose a second time.

 - Follow the same process, changing your position as needed, until all panels are clean.

 As you can see, cleaning your panels shouldn’t take a lot of time or effort.
-After one hour of cleaning, you should be able to have all of your panels producing electricity at maximum capacity!
+After one hour of cleaning, you should have all of your panels producing electricity at maximum capacity!

 Two things to note before giving your solar system a wash: